 Ear, nose, and throat conditions can affect children much differently than adults.
-To prevent long-term complications, kids need an experienced pediatric otolaryngologist like the ones at NY Center for Ear, Nose, Throat, Sinus & Allergy in Brooklyn, New York.
+To prevent long-term complications, kids need an experienced pediatric otolaryngologist like the ones at NY Center for Ear, Nose, Throat, Sinus & Allergy in Sheepshead Bay and Bay Ridge of Brooklyn, New York.
 The otolaryngology specialists cater to the unique needs of pediatric ENT issues, including allergies, sinus infections, and throat conditions.
 Schedule a consultation with the team at NY Center for Ear, Nose, Throat, Sinus & Allergy for your child today by phone or by using the online booking feature.

 There are a variety of common pediatric issues that affect children.
 Your otolaryngologist at NY Center for Ear, Nose, Throat, Sinus & Allergy diagnoses and treats these conditions using the latest innovative technologies.
 Conditions they treat include:

 Young children may also be prone to developing problems that stem from obstruction if they have a habit of placing small objects in their ears or nose.

 Your child may need to have their tonsils removed if repeated infections or inflammation in the tonsil area or ears causes persistent throat or ear soreness or pain.

 Often, the first course of treatment for ear and throat infections, such as strep throat, is antibiotics, but if your child continues to develop infections, it may be in their best interest to remove the tonsils completely.
 This type of surgery can give your child long-term relief of infections and sore throats and ensure they are able to breathe properly.

 Children may be especially susceptible to nosebleeds for a number of reasons.
 A nosebleed is a condition where the nasal tissue begins bleeding as the result of a broken blood vessel.

 Common causes of nosebleeds include: